 His life history, Jayaprakash, was written by his nationalist friend and an eminent author of Hindi literature, Ramavriksha Benipuri.
 In 1999, he was posthumously awarded the India Ratna, India’s highest civilian award, in recognition of his social service.

 Different awards embody the Magsaysay award for Public Service in 1965.
 The Patna airport is additionally named once him.
-Maulana Azad Medical college known The biggest hospital travel by the Delhi government and therefore the teaching hospital and Lok Nayak Jayaprakash Hospital, is additionally named once him. it had been once referred to as Irwin hospital.
-On August 1, 2015, the Chhapra Delhi-Chhapra Weekly express was renamed as “Loknayak Express” in his honour.
+Maulana Azad Medical College has known The biggest hospital travel by the Delhi government and therefore the teaching hospital and Lok Nayak Jayaprakash Hospital are additionally named once him. it had been once referred to as Irwin hospital.
+On August 1, 2015, the Chhapra Delhi-Chhapra Weekly express was renamed as “Loknayak Express” in his honor.
 Essay on Jayaprakash Narayan,,,

 Higher education in the United States: